Sexual violence in South Africa: Report and conviction rates

-It is estimated that over 40% of South African women will be raped in their lifetime and that only 1 in 9 rapes are reported.
+It is estimated that over 40% of South African women will be raped in their lifetime and that only one in nine rapes are reported.
 It is also estimated that 14% of perpetrators of rape are convicted in South Africa.
 In 1997, violence against women was added as one of the priority crimes under the National Crime Prevention Strategy; nevertheless, the rates of reported rape, sexual abuse of children and domestic violence continue to rise.

 The South African report to CEDAW partly attributes the low report and conviction rate to the post-apartheid public perception of the police force.
 Moreover, the report states that the attitudes and prejudices of law enforcement agencies and other government personnel and the inaccessibility of services, particularly in rural areas, are also part of the problem.
 Much of the South African public regard the police as symbols of the oppressors during the apartheid; thus, poor faith in the police is still instituted in the post-apartheid country.

 Other institutional barriers contribute to lack of report and conviction rates.
 The "cautionary rule" is a law that requires that a judge must show awareness to special dangers on relying on uncorroborated evidence of a complainant, lowering this rate and making victims of sexual violence feel as if the court will deem them untrustworthy.
 According to a survey that questioned rape victims who did not report the crime to the police, 33.3% of victims cited they feared reprisals, 9.6% cited that they felt the police would not be able to solve the crime, and 9.2% cited embarrassment as their reasons for not reporting the crime.

+Responses

+The South African Government has passed legislation laws to address gender equity in general, as well as and gender and domestic violence in particular.
+The Sexual Offences and Community Affairs Unit was created in 1999 under the National Prosecuting Authority (NPA), within the Department of Justice.
+Specialised Sexual Offences Courts (SOCs) dedicated to sexual violence were established from 2005.